Sibley Memorial Hospital offers a wide array of state-of-the-art Orthopedic procedures and services.

 Regional anesthesia is sometimes referred to as a “nerve block.”
 Part of the body is put to sleep by injecting numbing medicine through a needle placed along the path of nerves.
 The numbing medicine blocks the transmission of pain signals to the brain.
 For upper extremity surgery the injection may made be around the collarbone or neck, under the arm, or through an intravenous (IV) line in the hand.
 For lower extremity surgery, the injection may be made in the groin or the back of the leg.
 Usually, an ultrasound machine or nerve stimulator is used to assist in finding the proper placement for the needle.

 Yes.
 However, it is usually combined with general or MAC anesthesia.

 Why Choose Regional Anesthesia?

 The major advantage of regional anesthesia is better postoperative pain control.
-Therefore, there is less post-op narcotic use.
 This allows for faster recovery from anesthesia and less narcotic use.

 Here is a video of a sample regional anesthetic nerve block.
 The block shown is called a supraclavicular block.
 While the anatomy may be different for other specific blocks, the general procedure is very similar